 The framework of this Case Study reflects actual Pennsylvania policy and data.
 All information about stakeholders, especially assessments related to the likelihood of participation in nonmarket action and the strategy that may or may not be evoked is the author's opinion and presented in a manner to best demonstrate the lesson content of this course.
 This Case Study does not necessarily represent the actual position or strategy held or planned by any named stakeholder.

-Do you support or oppose PA House Bill 1580?
+Do you support or oppose Senate Bill 300?

 In 2004, Pennsylvania enacted the Alternative Energy Portfolio Standards (AEPS) Act ("Act 213"), which provides “for the sale of electric energy generated from renewable and environmentally beneficial sources, for the acquisition of electric energy generated from renewable and environmentally beneficial sources by electric distribution and supply companies and for the powers and duties of the Pennsylvania Public Utility Commission.”
 Here is the full text of the Public Utility Commission's Implementation Order, if you are inclined.

-The type of policy covered by the AEPS Act exists in other states where it is most often called “Renewable Portfolio Standards.”
-For a full description of RPS programs across the country, including definitions, data and summary maps, see the Database of State Incentives for Renewable and Efficiency (DSIRE) website (You can search for RPS under "program type.").
-DSIRE is well-known, and dare I say the "go to" website for information about national and state-by-state energy policies in the U.S.
+The type of policy covered by the AEPS Act exists in other states where it is most often called “Renewable Portfolio Standards" (RPS).
+For a full description of RPS programs across the country, including definitions, data and summary maps, see the Database of State Incentives for Renewable and Efficiency (DSIRE) website (You can search for Renewables Portfolio Standard under "program type.").
+DSIRE is well-known, and dare I say the "go to" website for information about national and state-by-state energy policies in the U.S. The most current AEPS data available for Pennsylvania is 2021, as shown in the graphs and tables below.

 Among other things, the AEPS Act established that a certain percentage of the electricity sold in Pennsylvania must come from renewable energy sources and a specific percent must come from solar energy.
-(This is often referred to as a “solar carve out.”)
+(The latter is often referred to as a “solar carve out,” for obvious reasons.)